Introduction

 Notes

-- The nondimensional end-to-end length per link of the chains is .
+- The nondimensional end-to-end length per link of a chain is .

 - The nondimensional force is given by the inverse Langevin function as .